bodhiconnolly/bodhiconnolly.github.io/about.md

 I work as a freelancer on a wide variety of video projects, from functions and events to apps, real estate and startups.
 These are normally for online campaigns - I can work with an existing marketing strategy or work with you to create one.

-I'm also studying mechatronic engineering student at the University of Queensland, Australia.
+I'm also studying mechatronic engineering at the University of Queensland, Australia.
 I focus on the harmony of software and electronics, and love nothing more than when code is brought alive in the physical realm.

 I try to document projects from both of these interests on the blog.